codewarnab/quiz-app/README.md

 # Simple Quiz App

 This is a simple interactive quiz application built using HTML, CSS, and JavaScript.
 It presents a series of questions with multiple-choice answers and allows users to test their knowledge by selecting the correct answers.
-After completing the quiz, users can see their score.
+After completing the quiz, users can see their score. [**TRY IT**](https://codewarnab.github.io/quiz-app/)

 ## Table of Contents